Meet Our 2024-25 Team!

 sreberac@francophoneschool.org

-My name is Sarah, I am from Saint Malo (Brittany), on the north west coast of France.
-I began my academic journey in the United States, in South Carolina, where I successfully balanced my studies with a career as a tennis student-athlete.
-I earned a Bachelor’s degree in Psychology before returning to France to continue my education.
-Back in France, I obtained a Master’s degree in Teaching French as a Foreign Language (FLE), which enabled me to teach for four years in middle school, working primarily with non-native speakers.
-I helped these students adapt to their new linguistic and cultural environment, an experience I found incredibly rewarding.
-Three years ago, I decided to move back to the United States, in the Bay Area.
-Since then, I have taught 1st grade, and this year marks my second year teaching 2nd grade.
-Outside of school, I spend time with my family, caring for our little daughter, whom we welcomed in October 2023.
-I love visiting amusement parks and enjoying thrilling rides, as well as attending sporting events.
-I’m already looking forward to the LA 2028 Olympics!
+Sarah is from Saint Malo (Brittany), on the Northwest coast of France.
+She began her academic journey in South Carolina where she successfully balanced her studies with a career as a tennis student-athlete.
+She earned a Bachelor’s degree in Psychology before returning to France to continue her education.
+Back in France, she obtained a Master’s degree in Teaching French as a Foreign Language (FLE), which enabled her to teach for four years in middle school, working primarily with non-native speakers.
+She helped these students adapt to their new linguistic and cultural environment, an experience she found incredibly rewarding.
+Three years ago, Sarah decided to move back to the United States.
+Since then, she has taught 1st grade.
+This year marks her second year teaching 2nd grade.
+Outside of school, Sarah spends time with her family and new daughter, whom she welcomed in October 2023.
+Sarah loves visiting amusement parks and enjoying thrilling rides, as well as attending sporting events.
+She’s already looking forward to the LA 2028 Olympics!

 Jana Willcock - 2nd Grade Teacher